Inawentu: Description

 The skull of Inawentu showed several convergent similarities to rebbachisaurids such as Nigersaurus, such as a wide, squared-off snout that was deflected strongly downward.
 The neck of Inawentu consisted of only twelve vertebrae, fewer than in any other known titanosaur.
 MCT 1487-R, a specimen possibly referable to Uberabatitan, has thirteen, Futalognkosaurus has fourteen, and Rapetosaurus has seventeen.
 Thus, Inawentu may have had a proportionately shorter neck than most titanosaurs.
 The centra and neural arches of the neck and back vertebrae are highly modified, which suggests that the neck would have been capable of multidirectional movement.
 As in most titanosaurs, there were ten dorsal and six sacral vertebrae.
 The hips were narrower than in Saltasaurus and Neuquensaurus.

 Classification

-Filippi et al. (2024) recovered Inawentu as a member of a previously unrecognized clade of square-jawed eutitanosaurs, which they referred to as "Clade A", as the sister taxon to Antarctosaurus.
-Their results differ from many previous studies, which usually found a close relationship between lognkosaurs and rinconsaurs, but similar results had been previously found by Gorscak and O'Connor in 2016.
-The results of their phylogenetic analyses are shown in the cladogram below: